Lilly, Do You Want to Know a Secret?: Production

-Cyrus received the script for the pilot, before then auditioning for Hannah Montana for 6–7 months, totally changing her father's plans to cut an album, do a tour, and retire.
+Cyrus received the script for the pilot, before then auditioning for Hannah Montana for 6–7 months, changing her father's plans to produce an album, tour, and retire.
 Creators Poryes, Rich Correll and Barry O'Brien looked in Los Angeles and New York for someone to play Hannah, but couldn't find anyone.
 Cyrus sent in an audition tape, but while the creators were impressed, they were not convinced, leery of putting the show in the hands of a 12-year-old with no acting experience.
 As they looked fruitlessly for an actor to portray Hannah for one year, they decided to look at Cyrus again.
 The decision was between her and a 16-year-old with much sitcom experience.
 The room was evenly split on who should play Hannah, and Marsh made the decision to go with Cyrus.

 Garry Marsh's exact quote was "We pride ourselves not just on creating great television, but on creating stars; not just on launching careers, but on launching franchises for the entire Walt Disney Company.
 So, after consulting with everyone involved, I'm ready to pull the trigger on Miley."
 On the day the pilot was shot, the show was to star a girl named Chloe.
 According to Billy Ray Cyrus, when the writers heard him calling his daughter Miley, who at that time was still called Destiny, they changed their minds and said "Everything Chloe is Miley."